marcusgsta/blog/recreating-a-landing-page.md

 I also added some extra funcionality: an outline on the menu items when the mouse leaves them.
 This was fixed with the events mouseover and mouseout.
 Finally I got a menu that could be shown and hidden on mouseclick.

+## Main Layout

+I like to use Flexbox since it was made for responsive sites.
+I set the main-element to display:flex.